confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 SELECT ...
 FROM stream EMIT CHANGES;
 ```

-Partially inspired by `EMIT STREAM` from this excellent [SIGMOD paper](https://arxiv.org/pdf/1905.12133.pdf), `EMIT CHANGES` has been proposed in favor of `EMIT STREAM` for the following reasons:
+Inspired by `EMIT STREAM` from this excellent [SIGMOD paper](https://arxiv.org/pdf/1905.12133.pdf), as well as @big-andy-coates' [brainstorm](https://github.com/confluentinc/ksql/pull/3117#issuecomment-520524284), `EMIT CHANGES` has been proposed in favor of `EMIT STREAM` for the following reasons:

 * De-emphasizes the stream abstraction as we continue to consider making KSQL more table centric.
 * Not redundant in the context of CSAS (`CREATE STREAM s0 AS SELECT ..
 FROM s1 EMIT STREAM`).